spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-local.md

 To do this:

 1. Select the **Schema** button in the GDK toolbar.
-(Note you do not need to do a full scan schema generation for incremental changes.)
+(Note that you do not need to do a full scan schema generation for incremental changes.)

     ![Stop]({{assetRoot}}assets/screen-grabs/toolbar/schema-button.png)<br/>
     _Image: GDK toolbar's **Schema** button_</br></br>